-3.5 Migrating to LPC1788 from LPC2478
+3.7 Migrating to LPC4088 from LPC2478

-The LPC1788 can be viewed as the Cortex-M3 version of LPC2478 (ARM7TMDI core).
+The LPC4088 can be viewed as the Cortex-M4 version of LPC2478 (ARM7TMDI core).
 NXP have in general made the chips very compatible.
-The LPC1788 is newer design and recommended for new designs.
+The LPC4088 is newer design and recommended for new designs.
 The maximum clock frequency is also higher allowing for more tasks to be handled.

-Below are the things to consider when migrating to an LPC1788 OEM boards from an LPC2478 OEM board:
+Below are the things to consider when migrating to an LPC4088 OEM boards from an LPC2478 OEM board:

 - There is an application note from NXP describing the general issues when migrating; AN10878 Migrating to the LPC1700 series.
 There are both hardware and software issues to consider.
-It involves more than just recompiling the code. - The LPC1788 OEM board is physically 7 mm higher (55mm instead of 48 mm). - The Ethernet-PHY on the LPC1788 OEM board is different (LAN8720 from SMSC instead of DP83848 from National/TI). - There are LEDs connected to pins P2.26 and P2.27 on the LPC1788 OEM board.
-This is normally not a problem since the LEDs can be disabled also. - There is no 4 MByte NOR FLASH on the LPC1788 OEM board. - The LPC1788 OEM board only allows static memory region expansion, as opposed to the LPC2478 OEM board that allows both static and dynamic memory regions to be expanded on the external memory bus.
+It involves more than just recompiling the code.
+This application note is relevant also for the LPC4088 (since it builds on the LPC1788 design). - The LPC4088 OEM board is physically 2 mm higher (50mm instead of 48 mm). - The Ethernet-PHY on the LPC4088 OEM board is different (LAN8720 from SMSC instead of DP83848 from National/TI). - There are LEDs connected to pins P2.26 and P2.27 on the LPC4088 OEM board.
+This is normally not a problem since the LEDs can be disabled also. - There is no 32 Mbit NOR FLASH on the LPC4088 OEM board.
+Instead there is a 32 Mbit QSPI flash. - The LPC4088 OEM board only allows static memory region expansion, as opposed to the LPC2478 OEM board that allows both static and dynamic memory regions to be expanded on the external memory bus.
 This change has the benefit of simplifying expansion of static memories, which is the most common anyways.
 On the LPC2478 OEM boards the databus buffers has to be controlled by an external circuit (to enable the buffers when an external memory region was accessed.
 With wrong control it was possible to mess up the internal databus.

-On the LPC1788 OEM board the databus buffers are controlled automatically on the boards.
+On the LPC4088 OEM board the databus buffers are controlled automatically on the boards.
 Whenever a static memory region is accessed the databus buffers are enabled.

 There are a few changes in pinning, see table below.
-Most of the changes are related to the new port P5 of the LPC1788 and the change in external memory bus expansion (only allowing expansion of static memory regions).
-In most cases the LPC1788 OEM board can replace a LPC2478 OEM board without any (hardware) problems.
+Most of the changes are related to the new port P5 of the LPC4088 and the change in external memory bus expansion (only allowing expansion of static memory regions).
+In most cases the LPC4088 OEM board can replace a LPC2478 OEM board without any (hardware) problems.